Flowcharts

 Flows:

-• start terminal outflow arrows - must have one and can only have one
+• start terminal outflow arrows – must have one, and only one

-• end terminal inflow arrows - must have one and can only have one
+• end terminal inflow arrows – must have one, and only one

 Input/Output (IO) blocks